 Lucas de Groot

 Lucas de Groot, a Dutch type designer, was commissioned by Microsoft to create Calibri to replace good old Times New Roman as the default font for Office.
-It’s a contemporary font that simply tries to maximize relatability, skipping dated serifs but without the intense flourish of other modern fonts—perfect for today’s resumes.
+It’s a contemporary font that simply tries to maximize relatability, skipping dated serifs but without the intense flourish of other modern fonts—perfect for a today’s resume.

 Pros: As a default font, Calibri will usually render correctly when a hiring manager opens your resume.
 It’s a professional and easy-to-read font, and it won the TDC2 2005 Type System award from the Type Directors Club.